 - Any and all email or other written exchange you have had with the instructor and/or department about the issue

-If a student in an SAS course has followed the grade appeal procedure through the steps of discussion with the instructor and with the department or program, and still wishes to appeal to the office of the Dean of the Faculty, the student should be directed to address that written appeal to Susan Lawrence, Vice Dean for Undergraduate Education or Carolyn Moehling, Associate Dean for Undergraduate Education, SAS Deans Office, 35 College Ave, CAC.
+If a student in an SAS course has followed the grade appeal procedure through the steps of discussion with the instructor and with the department or program, and still wishes to appeal to the office of the Dean of the Faculty, the student should be directed to address that written appeal to Susan Lawrence, Vice Dean for Undergraduate Education or Carolyn Moehling, Senior Associate Dean for Undergraduate Education, SAS Deans Office, 35 College Ave, CAC.

 Student claims that the assignment of the grade was, in part or in full, attributable to discrimination, should write directly to Susan Lawrence, Vice Dean for Undergraduate Education who will provide the student with a copy of the nondiscrimination policy.
 The Vice Dean will refer the student to the Office of Employment Equity and will should the Office of Employment Equity directly about the complaint.
 Alternately, the student may write directly to the Office of Employment Equity http://uhr.rutgers.edu/uhr-units-offices/office-employment-equity.